aamage20/Linux/Readme.md

 By following these practices and using the mentioned commands, you can effectively manage users, passwords, and groups in Linux.
 ----

-# Day 11: Managing Users and Permissions in Linux
+# Managing Users and Permissions in Linux

 ## Importance of File Permissions in Linux
 File permissions play a vital role in Linux security and system stability.
 They determine who can read, write, or execute files and directories, protecting sensitive data and preventing accidental or malicious changes.